BurdetteLamar/minitest_log/README.md

       log.section('My rescued section') do
         raise RuntimeError.new('Boo!')
       end
-      log.section('Another section') do
-        log.comment('This code will not be reached, because the test terminated.') end
+      log.comment('This code will not be reached, because the test terminated.') end end end
-    end
-  end
-end